shreystudent24/Twitter-Clone/README.md

-# Twitter-Clone
+# Twitter-Clone<br>
-2. Twitter Clone made using HTML and CSS only.
+Twitter Clone made using HTML and CSS only.